 \section{Orlov category of $\Pi z_i$}

-In the same style as \cite[Sec.\thinspace 3.3]{Or1} we now calculate $D_{Sg}(X_0)$ for the affine variety $X_0= \mbox{Spec}\left(\mathbb C[z_1, \dots, z_n]/ \Pi z_i\right)$.
+In the same style as \cite[Sec.\thinspace 3.3]{Or1} we now calculate $D_{sg}(X_0)$ for the affine variety $X_0= \mbox{Spec}\left(\mathbb C[z_1, \dots, z_n]/ \Pi z_i\right)$.
 Denote by $A$ the algebra $\mathbb C[z_1, \dots, z_n]/ \Pi z_i$.
-By \cite[Prop.\thinspace 1.23]{Or1}, any object of $D_{Sg}(X_0)$ comes from a finite dimensional module $M$ over the algebra $A$.
+By \cite[Prop.\thinspace 1.23]{Or1}, any object of $D_{sg}(X_0)$ comes from a finite dimensional module $M$ over the algebra $A$.

 We claim that the modules $M_i= <z_i>$ generated over $A$ by $z_i$ are indecomposable, and generate all modules over $A$.
 Furthermore, in the correspondence between sheaves on $X_0$ and modules over $A$, that is, $\mathcal O_X$-modules = module over $H^0 (X, \mathcal O_X)$, they correspond to sheave that are not perfect, since each of these modules possesses only infinite resolutions.
-This can be verified in Macaulay2 by the following simple code, written for the case $n=4$ for simplicity:
+This can be verified in Macaulay2 by a simple code, which for $n=4$ is: